kyuhwan94/opticDNN/README.md

 python ./src/predict.py --config ./configs/example.yaml
 ```

-**Prediction results will be saved in the ./results_predict/ directory.
+-Prediction results will be saved in the ./results_predict/ directory.
-**Make sure LOAD_WEIGHTS is set correctly in the config file to point to a trained model.
+-Make sure LOAD_WEIGHTS is set correctly in the config file to point to a trained model.